mecotrade/kidtracker/README.md

 ## Device binding

-To bind a device to the application, the latter is to be available from the mobile internet, this is, it should have a static ip address, and, probably, an associated domain name.
+To bind a device to the application, the latter is to be available from the mobile internet, this is, it should have a public ip address, and, probably, an associated domain name.
 By default, the application listens devices on port `8001`, suppose the very same port is mapped to public network.
 Then the following text message sent to device make it to connect to the application: